philgzl/dsp-primer/README.md

 <img src="https://render.githubusercontent.com/render/math?math=X[k] = \sum_{n=0}^{N-1}x[n]e^{-i 2 \pi \frac{kn}{N}}, \quad \forall k \in \{0, 1, ..., N-1\}.">

-Again, this resembles a projection on the basis of complex exponentials, except it was adapted for a discrete and finite-length signal by replace the integration sign with a discrete sum over the signal values.
+Again, this resembles a projection on the basis of complex exponentials, except it was adapted for a discrete and finite-length signal by replacing the integration sign with a discrete sum over the signal values.

 The inverse DFT is